nasif02/lime-strings/README.md

 ### Features ###

-* color code collection in xml
+* strings collection in xml
-* generate random color pragmatically
+* locale support for bangla (bn)

 ### Task List - To Do ###

-* add more color and features
+* add more strings and features